-If populating the manifest in Excel or Numbers, save as a tab delimited file.
-The manifest file can have any prefix, however the base filename must be
+Save your manifest as a tab seperated file.
+The manifest file can have any prefix, however the base filename must be manifest.tsv.

 To submit your manifest for validation, log into NeMO using your NeMO Aspera credentials.
 Once logged in, select